 Amherst seeks, above all, to enroll exceptional students of strong and vibrant intellectual promise who have the demonstrated qualities of mind and character that will enable them to thrive in our dynamic academic and social environment and to take full advantage of the remarkable resources our community offers.
 A successful Amherst student is someone who will embrace the academic freedom provided by our open curriculum, engage with our talented and accomplished professors, and contribute significantly to a student population whose diversity of both background and perspective fosters a process of mutual education within and beyond the classroom curriculum.

 Students who are interested in applying to Amherst as transfer students should first be familiar with our available admission options, our application requirements, our deadlines, and our approach to reviewing and evaluating applications for admission.
 Keep reading....
 It's all here!

-You are eligible for transfer admission to Amherst if you have completed a minimum of 32 transferrable credits while enrolled in a liberal arts curriculum at a college or university.
+A student may apply for transfer admission to Amherst after completing the equivalent of 32 semester hours of transferable liberal arts coursework at another college or university.
+(Courses in progress at the time of application are included in determining transferable credit.)
 To be competitive, you should have at least an A- average in your college courses.
 We do not accept applications from individuals who have already earned a bachelor's degree.
-Nor do we accept transfer applications from students who have completed college coursework as part of any program of early graduation from secondary school or other accelerated completion of secondary school.
+Nor do we accept transfer applications from students who have completed college coursework as part of any program of dual enrollment, early graduation from secondary school or other accelerated completion of secondary school.
 (Such students should apply as first-year applicants.)